Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Local port forwarding

-When local port forwarding is used, OpenSSH creates a separate tunnel inside the SSH connection that forwards network traffic from the local port to the remote server's port.
-In OpenSSH, this tunneling feature can be used by supplying -L flag.
-Internally, SSH allocates a socket listener on the client on the given port.
-When a connection is made to this port, the connection is forwarded over the existing SSH channel over to the remote server's port.
+Local port forwarding reaches a service you cannot connect to directly, usually because it sits behind a firewall.
+OpenSSH creates a separate tunnel inside the SSH connection that forwards traffic from a local port to the remote server's port, using the -L flag.
+Internally, SSH allocates a socket listener on the client on the given port; when a connection is made to it, the connection is forwarded over the existing SSH channel to the remote server's port.
+Local port forwarding is one method used to secure an insecure protocol or to make a remote service appear local.

 When to use local port forwarding?